giuseppewebber/embedded-project/README.md

 The following image represents the main structure of the core FSM that controls the various stages of the game: </p>

 INIT: Initial state of the FSM, here the LCD screen displays the initial menu with the sentence "press a button to start".
-To exit this state you have to press either buttons of the board; </p>
+To exit this state you have to press either buttons on the board; </p>
 SELECTION: In this stage you are in the first selection menu, you can decide to play either with the joystick or the accelerometer.
 To exit this phase you can select the exit option or the continue option; </p>
 GAME: This is the stage where you are actually playing the game, while the LCD screen displays a static image of Mario.
 To exit this phase you have to press the joystick button to enter the pause menu;</p>
 PAUSE: A very similar stage to the selection menu, you can again decide to exit/continue playing or also change the gamemode (from acc to joystick or vice versa). </br>